batect/batect/README.md

 1. Drop the latest `batect` script from the [releases page](https://github.com/charleskorn/batect/releases) into the root folder of your project.
 2. Make sure it's executable: run `chmod +x batect`.
-3. Create your `batect.yml`: take a look at the [sample projects](https://batect.charleskorn.com/SampleProjects.html) for inspiration, or dive straight into [the configuration file reference](https://batect.charleskorn.com/config/Overview.html).
+3. Create your `batect.yml` to define your environment: take a look at the [sample projects](https://batect.charleskorn.com/SampleProjects.html) for inspiration, or dive straight into [the configuration file reference](https://batect.charleskorn.com/config/Overview.html).

 ## Documentation